 Courses for Primary School Staff cover a wide variety of subjects which are focussed on outdoor learning.
 A new course booklet is released every term.

 School Visits to the showground are available where you can use our facilities as an Outdoor Classroom including ponds, woodland, orchard and a classroom pavilion.

 Grants for Schools offering small grants to schools for projects which meet our charitable objectives.
 If your school has an outdoor area or growing garden you would like to develop or if you are planning a visit to a farm, for example, take a look at our grant application process.
 We may be able to help with your project by offering a small grant towards the cost.

 Springtime Live is aimed at younger children and takes place in early spring.
 An event for all the family, there are lots of attractions, animals and activities.
 Another fun way to learn.

 The Discovery Zone at the Great Yorkshire Show is a great success.
 Its aim is to let young people learn about rural life while enjoying themselves.
 It is very easy to find your way around and there are plenty of interactive workshops for children to use.
 From sausage making to falconry, the event showcases food, farming, countryside, rural crafts and healthy living.
 We offer discounted tickets for schools groups.

-The Yorkshire Vet at Countryside Live is held in October and includes a fantastic ‘Create & Explore’ area for the children to experience many hands-on activities from felt-making to wax candle creations, bread making, willow-weaving and more, the children will be entertained all day long!
+Countryside Live is held in October and includes a fantastic ‘Create & Explore’ area for the children to experience many hands-on activities from felt-making to wax candle creations, bread making, willow-weaving and more, the children will be entertained all day long!
 This event has become a family show for people of all backgrounds to learn about rural life while enjoying themselves.

 Resources, Farm Visits & School Workshops